fossasia/wp-accesspress-twitter-feed/readme.txt

 == Changelog ==
+= 1.1.3 =
+* Done some update in upgrade sidebar
+* Updated backend message

 = 1.1.2 =
 * Done some code cleanup for default templates
 * Fixed div structure for date format